hyperspy/hyperspy/doc/user_guide/io.rst

 The loader will follow version 3 of the
 `Nexus data rules <https://manual.nexusformat.org/datarules.html#version-3>`_.
 The signal type, Signal1D or Signal2D, will be inferred by the ``interpretation`` attribute, if this set to ``spectrum`` or ``image``, in the ``NXdata`` description.
 If the `interpretation <https://manual.nexusformat.org/design.html#design-attributes>`_ attribute is not set the loader will return a ``BaseSignal`` which must then be converted to the appropriate signal type.
-Following the Nexus data rules if a  ``default`` dataset is not defined the loader will load all NXdata and all HDF datasets by default (see ``nxdata_only`` keyword in reader to control if only NXdata structures are loaded ).
+Following the Nexus data rules if a  ``default`` dataset is not defined the loader will load NXdata and HDF datasets according to the keyword options in the reader.
-This decision to load both NXdata and HDF datasets was due to variations in Nexus implementations using NXdata.
+A number of the `Nexus examples <https://github.com/nexusformat/exampledata>`_ from large facilties don't use NXdata or use older versions of the Nexus implementation.
-A number of the `Nexus examples <https://github.com/nexusformat/exampledata>`_ from large facilties don't use NXdata which would normally be required and to provide some support for older verions of the Nexus data rules.
+Data can still be loaded from these files but information or associations may be missing.
-Data can be loaded from older versions of Nexus but some information, such as axes, may not be correctly associated with the data.
-This missing information can however be recovered from within the  ``original_metadata`` which contain the overall file structure and contents.
+This missing information can however be recovered from within the ``original_metadata`` which contains the overall structure of the entry.

 As the Nexus format uses HDF5 and needs to read data and metadata structured in different ways the loader is written to quite flexible and can also be used